-- Working Together to Safeguard Children (2018) states that the curriculum should ensure opportunities for "developing children's understanding, awareness and resilience". - Schools play a pivotal and essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - The school uses the PSHE and RSE curriculum to increase self-esteem, self-awareness and social and emotional understanding, assertiveness and decision making this ensures that our pupils have a range of strategies to ensure their own protection and that they are able to also protect others.
-Online safety is also integrated into the curriculum - The school ensures that teachers that teach the PSHE curriculum have been trained and equipped to deliver high quality PSHE education in a safe way.
+- Working Together to Safeguard Children (2018) states that the curriculum should ensure opportunities for "developing children's understanding, awareness and resilience". - Schools play a pivotal and essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - The school uses the PSHE and RSE curriculum to increase self-esteem, self-awareness and social and emotional understanding, assertiveness and decision making this ensures that our pupils/students have a range of strategies to ensure their own protection and that they are able to also protect others.
+Online safety is also integrated into the curriculum. - The school ensures that teachers that teach the PSHE curriculum have been trained and equipped to deliver high quality PSHE education in a safe way.
 For further information and training on Medway PSHE programs please follow the link: School PSHE programmes - Children feel they can talk to a range of staff when they feel they are worried and can feedback about their school experience.
-Children at Chattenden Primary School will be listened to, heard and their concerns will be taken seriously and acted upon as appropriate. - Other systems that exist outside of expected day to day classroom interaction and support include: (anti-bullying policy, safeguarding assemblies, time to talk in the cabin , pupil leadership, worry boxes, NSPCC workshops, questionnaires)
+Children at St. Michael's RC Primary School and Nursery will be listened to, heard and their concerns will be taken seriously and acted upon as appropriate. - Other systems that exist outside of expected day to day classroom interaction and support include: - Anti-Bullying Policy and Ambassadors: An anti-bullying policy outlines the school's commitment to preventing bullying, and student ambassadors can play a role in promoting a culture of respect and reporting any incidents. - Anonymous Questionnaires: Regular anonymous questionnaires or surveys can be conducted to gauge students' perceptions of safety and identify areas of concern. - Worry boxes: These are physical boxes where students can submit anonymous reports of bullying or safety concerns. - ELSA/ Nurture groups: Staff can help resolve conflicts among students, promoting a peaceful school environment. - Counselling Services: Access to school counsellors or mental health professionals who can support students dealing with emotional or safety issues (Play Therapy, Drawing and Talking Therapy, Lego Therapy). - Parent and Teacher Communication: Regular meetings and communication channels for parents and teachers to discuss safety concerns and collaborate on solutions. - Safeguarding Team: A dedicated safeguarding team with Designated Safeguarding Leads (DSLs) who oversee child protection and safety matters. - Awareness Campaigns: Regular awareness campaigns and assemblies addressing various safety topics, such as online safety, stranger danger, and respect. - External Support Agencies: Collaborations with external support agencies to provide additional support when needed.